Meet Ms Tee

 Tonia May Taylor was born and raised in Harlem in a two-parent household.
 Ms. Tee as her father affectionately began calling her at an early age became intrigued by Harlem’s fast life lifestyle.
 Her dad was a very disciplined Jamaican man and her mother was a sweet, not so disciplinarian from the south.

-She was raised around good morals and work ethics.
+She was raised around good morals and good work ethics.
 She was raised around celebrities like Kim Fields and Al Fann who put on shows in her old block on 133rd and 7th Avenue.
 7th Avenue is where a lot of Harlem’s Street Legends like Nicky Barnes hung out.
 Places like Smalls Paradise and Mr. B’s were landmarks that you would see in the old movies like Super Fly and more modern movies like American Gangster.

 Although she was raised to be respectful and to take education seriously, she yearned for that popular street life; a life that she kept hidden from her parents.
 She was able to keep that balance between staying in school and living that street life that she so desperately yearned for.
 That curiosity eventually led her to becoming a drug dealer as well as the love interest of some of the most influential and dangerous men in the game.
 Ms. Tee dealt with killers and drug dealers that rappers like Nas and Jadakiss have rapped about.
-Ms. Tee helped her uncles run successful drug operations in Harlem.
+Ms. Tee helped run successful drug operations in Harlem.
 At 16 she sold angel dust out of her Louis Vuitton purse on 123rd and 7th Avenue.
 Unbeknownst to her this is where drug legends and empires operated.

 As she got older, Ms. Tee continued to involve herself with individuals that were very well known in the criminal world.
 That life led her into situations that almost ended her life.
 After being tied up at 6 months pregnant and shot on another occasion, she still didn’t get it until the death of her brother in June of 2000.